algolia/php-dom-parser/README.md

     'div.rp4wp-related-posts'
 ));

-// Only parse what is inside one or multiple CSS selectors.
+// Only parse what is inside a given CSS selectors.
+// If there are multiple nodes matching, they will all be parsed.
 $parser->setRootSelector('article.post');

 // Define your attributes sibling.